flutter/website/src/release/breaking-changes/tab-alignment.md

 When you set `ThemeData.useMaterial3` to `true`, a scrollable `TabBar` aligns tabs as `TabAlignment.startOffset` by default.
-To change this alignment, set the `TabBar.tabAlignment` property.
+To change this alignment, set the `TabBar.tabAlignment` property for widget level customization.
+Or, set the `TabBarThemeData.tabAlignment` property for app level customization.

 ## Description of change